wolkenwelten/wolkenwelten-ts/DESIGN.md

 ## Ascension
 During ascension the entire Island gets destroyed, the new God may now modify WorldGen parameters and even modify the World a bit in a sort of creative mode, during this phase players may only spectate.
 After 30 minutes a new game begins.

+## Open Questions

+- How should skills be activated/selected?

+- Should ranged weapons use ammo?
+And should be consumable?

+- Is it necessary to identify gems/enchantments?